Dutch Schaefer: In Predator: Hunting Grounds (2020)

 In Predator: Hunting Grounds (2020), set before his death, a series of tape recordings tell of Dutch's adventures between the events of Predator and Hunting Grounds: after being interviewed by Agent Peter Keyes, Dutch became obsessed with uncovering more about its species, ultimately learning it had been visiting Earth for "a very long time".
 By 1996, Dutch had set up yet another private military company dedicated to performing search and rescue operations, recruiting "haunted soldiers" whom he used as "bait" in his hunt for another Predator, eventually encounter one in the Congo; in their subsequent encounter, Dutch's team and the Predator were killed after one of his own stray bullets caught a crate of RPG ammunition, and Dutch faked his own death to avoid the OWLF, fleeing with a retrieved Predator weapon.
 By the events of Predator 2, Dutch made his way to Los Angeles on deducing the current gang war and heat wave would be the perfect conditions for Predator activity, arriving in the city shortly after the film's events.
 After being recaptured by the OWLF, he used his stolen Predator technology to pressure the OWLF to "work with them, not for them" in the pursuit of Predators; over the following decade, Dutch and the OWLF became good at hunting and killing Predator in the middle of their hunts, retrieving more and more of their technology than ever before, before in 2008, Dutch had been spared by a female Predator, who freed him from her netgun and disappeared into the jungle, leaving Dutch with a permanent grid shaped scar on the right side of his face, and a different image of how the Predator operated.
 By 2018, Dutch is established as having been present as an offscreen character during the events of The Predator, present when the "Fugitive Predator" was captured by Project Stargazer, run by Cullen Yutani.

-By 2025, the present-day narrative of Hunting Grounds, Dutch had begun working with the newly reinstated OWLF; after an encounter with another Predator had left him critically wounded, he agreed to an experimental treatment to bond his DNA with that of a Predator (as in Predator: Concrete Jungle), allowing him to continue fighting as a young man would at the age of 78, working with Peter Keyes' son Sean, and former Israeli Defense Forces sniper Isabelle Nissenbaum, who had previously been abducted to a "game reserve" planet (in Predators).
+By 2025, the present-day narrative of Hunting Grounds, Dutch had begun working with the newly reinstated OWLF; after an encounter with another Predator had left him critically wounded, he agreed to an experimental treatment to bond his DNA with that of a Predator (as in Predator: Concrete Jungle), allowing him to continue fighting as a young man would at the age of 78, working with Peter Keyes' son Sean, and former Israel Defense Forces sniper Isabelle Nissenbaum, who had previously been abducted to a "game reserve" planet (in Predators).